tux4kids/tuxmath/doc/README.txt

      6. Decide on how you want users to compete for high scores.
-For the example above, suppose you want each student to compete against the other kids in their same class.
+For the example above, suppose you want each student to compete against the other kids in their same classroom.
 You would configure this with the following command:

           tuxmathadmin --confighighscores --level 3